Previous article: « Can You Sign a Tax Return for Someone Else?

 Next article: What Not to Do With Your Tax Refund »

-The Barclaycard sign up bonus is for 40,000 miles, which you can redeem for $400 cash back on travel.
-You’ll get an extra bonus on the travel redemption, so it’s really a $440 sign up bonus.
+The Barclaycard offer is for 40,000 miles, which you can redeem for a $400 statement credit.
+You’ll get an extra bonus on the travel redemption, so it’s really a $440 offer.

-Earning 2% Cash Back.
-The Barclaycard Arrival will earn 2x miles per dollar on all purchases.
-Another words, it’s a 2% cash back card!
+Earning the Statement Credit.
+The Barclaycard Arrival Plus will earn 2x miles per dollar on all purchases.

 Update on Statement Credits.
 The sign up language was a bit confusing when I applied.
-After I received my miles, I logged into my account, and in order to get the $400 bonus, you must select “Pay yourself back for travel” and not “Cash back” to receive the full value of the offer.
+After I received my miles, I logged into my account, and in order to get the $400 bonus, you must select “Pay yourself back for travel” to receive the full value of the offer.

 In addition to the regular card there’s another version of the card, the Barclaycard with 20,000 miles, which will give you a $200 sign up bonus (plus the extra 10% if you redeem it for travel).
 This card has no annual fee.
 You’ll earn 2 miles for each dollar on travel and dining.
 Travel and dining include: Airlines, Travel Agencies & Tour Operators, Hotels, Motels & Resorts, Cruise Lines, Passenger Railways, Car Rental Agencies, Restaurants and Fast Food Restaurants.
 You’ll earn 1 mile for each dollar on all other purchases.